Aero-Works Aerolite 103

 The Aero-Works Aerolite 103 is an American single seat, high-wing, pusher configuration ultralight aircraft, designed by Terry Raber and introduced by Aero-Works, Inc, of Millersburg, Ohio, in 1997.
 The aircraft's model number indicates that it was designed to comply with the Federal Aviation Administration FAR 103 ultralight rules.

 Production of the aircraft ended in 2005 when the manufacturer went out of business.
 The rights to the design were purchased by its original designer, the aircraft updated with an improved aluminum fuel tank and put back into production in 2013 by U-Fly-It Light Sport Aircraft, LLC of DeLand, Florida.

 Development

 The aircraft was designed to meet the requirements of FAR 103 Ultralight Vehicles, including maximum 254 lb empty weight.

 The builder-achieved empty weights vary from 252 lb to 300 lb, with 275 lb being typical.
-To remain under the FAR 103 empty weight requires the use of a light-weight engine, such as the 35 hp 2si 460-F35 or the 28 hp Hirth F-33.
+To remain under the FAR 103 empty weight requires the use of a lightweight engine, such as the 35 hp 2si 460-F35 or the 28 hp Hirth F-33.